-At the general meetings, the external auditors as well as all the Directors, in particular the Chairman of the Board and the respective Chairman of the AC, NC and RC, are in attendance to answer queries from shareholders.
-Shareholders are given the opportunity at general meetings to air their views and query the Directors and Management on matters relating to the Group and its operations.
+At the general meetings, the external auditors as well as all the Directors, in particular the Chairman of the Board and the respective Chairman of the Board Committees, are in attendance to answer queries from shareholders.
+Shareholders are given the opportunity to submit their views and questions to the Directors and Management on matters relating to the Group and its operations in advance of the AGM.
 The Board members also avail themselves after general meetings to solicit and understand the view of the shareholders.
-Minutes of general meetings, which include substantial comments relating to agenda of general meeting or queries from shareholders and responses from the Board and Management are available to shareholders upon request.
+Minutes of general meetings, which include substantial comments or queries from shareholders and responses from the Board and Management would be published on the SGXNET and the Company's website within one (1) month from the AGM.